ReX: A Framework for Incorporating Temporal Information in Model-Agnostic Local Explanation Techniques: Conclusion

 \section{Conclusion}

-We have proposed \toolname, a general framework that adds temporal information to existing local model-agnostic explanation methods.
-This allows these methods to generate more useful explanations for models that handle inputs of varying lengths, with RNNs as a representative use case. \toolname achieves this by extending vocabularies of explanations with temporal predicates, and modifying perturbation models that generate inputs so they can generate inputs of different lengths.
-We have instantiated \toolname on Anchors and LIME, and demonstrated the effectiveness by applying these two techniques to two representative RNNs.
+In conclusion, we have proposed \toolname, a general framework that adds temporal information to existing local model-agnostic explanation techniques. \toolname allows these methods to generate more useful explanations for models that handle inputs of variable lengths (e.g., RNNs and transformers). \toolname achieves this by extending language components of explanations with temporal predicates, and modifying perturbation models so they can generate different-length samples.
+We have instantiated \toolname on Anchors, LIME, and Kernel SHAP, and demonstrated the effectiveness empirically.